 How Often Should I Do a Chimney Cleaning?

-How often you get you get a chimney cleaning depends on a few issues including the type of fire you use.
+How often you get a chimney cleaning depends on a few issues including the type of fire you use.
 Yearly would be ideal for gas or oil fires.
 But if you are using wood or coal then your chimney and fireplace need frequent chimney cleaning especially if you use the fireplace often.

-CSIA regulations stipulate that chimneys should be swept any time there is 1/8th of an inch of accumulation of soot or creosote.
+Chimneys should be swept any time there is 1/8th of an inch of accumulation of soot or creosote.
 This buildup occurs anytime a full cord of wood is burned.
 This means that if you are burning a full cord of wood every burning season then in a year, you need two or three chimney sweeps.

 Apart from chimneys, other venting systems connected to furnaces and stoves also require regular cleaning in order to maintain safety and effective performance.
-Remember, an undiscovered risk might result in an expensive damage or, even worse, a chimney fire.
+Remember, an undiscovered risk might result in expensive damage or, even worse, a chimney fire.

 In case you have a regular chimney cleaning, they will automatically schedule you on an annual inspection schedule.
-Whenever they come for inspections, they will advise you on matters regarding, e.g., best times for your type of chimney to have a professional chimney cleaning done.
+Whenever they come for inspections, they will advise you on matters regarding, e.g., the best times for your type of chimney to have a professional chimney cleaning done.